Portfolio-Advanced-software/.github/Research/Which technique is the most optimal way of communicating between micro services?.md

 While doing research about implementing a prototype I concluded that it is an architectural approach but they both use a broker to send and receive data.
 The prototype I created can be found [here](https://github.com/Portfolio-Advanced-software/micro-service-communication-prototype/tree/main/RabbitMQ).

 #### Scalability
+[The official RabbitMQ](https://www.rabbitmq.com/features.html) site talks about its implementation and benefits of using it.
+A few are:
+- RabbitMQ brokers can be clustered and therefore be scaled for availability, [explained here](https://stackoverflow.com/questions/30439676/scaling-in-rabbitmq)
+- Because there is a broker implemented the micro services are more loosely coupled, meaning the micro services can scale more independently.

 #### Performance
 ![image](https://github.com/Portfolio-Advanced-software/.github/assets/73555911/fa41a4cc-7f54-4dc1-b5ff-098ca43e9647)

+- Response time: 1065.82ms
+- Throughput: 19.08 Transactions/s

 #### Reliability